 Can I keep my existing payment gateway?

 Yes.
-Shuttle supports 40+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, and more.
+Shuttle supports 30+ payment gateways including Stripe, Adyen, Worldpay, Checkout.com, Braintree, and more.
 You keep your existing gateway relationship, rates, and settlement process.
+Note that a few gateways (such as Braintree) work for payment links but not for voice capture.

 Related Reading